oldtownmedia/otm-development-standards/CSS.md

  	-- _print.scss		// Print-specific styles
 ```

-main.scss compiles all of the sheets in `/sass` in addition to the styles in the file.
+Main.scss compiles all of the sheets in `/sass` in addition to the styles in the file.
 General styles reside in the `main.scss` file, with specialized content going in the `/sass` folder files along with any additional files.

 The other stylesheets in the main `/styles` folder hold specific uses and cannot be combined into the `main.scss` file.